build-trust/ockam/implementations/rust/ockam/ockam_transport_core/README.md

 Ockam is a library for building devices that communicate securely, privately and trustfully with cloud services and other devices.

-This crate provides the common code shared among the different ockam's transport protocols.
+This crate provides the common code shared among the different Ockam's transport protocols.

+Each specific protocol is then supported in its own crate.
+For example, the TCP protocol is supported in the `ockam_transport_tcp` crate.

+Currently available transports include:

+* `ockam_transport_tcp` - TCP transport
+* `ockam_transport_udp` - UDP transport
+* `ockam_transport_ble` - Bluetooth Low Energy Transport
+* `ockam_transport_websocket` - WebSocket Transport
+* `ockam_transport_uds` - Unix Domain Socket Transport

 ## Usage